gocd/docs.go.cd/content/extension_points/package_repository_extension.md

 ##### Note:
 Each package definition must resolve to exactly one package on the repository, else the pipeline will not run.
 In order to set up a pipeline that polls for multiple packages, configure each package as a separate material.

-Each package material plugin defines a subset of its properties as a *package fingerprint*. e.g. in case of the bundled yum plugin this subset consists of Repository URL and Package Spec (it excludes repository username and password).
+Each package material plugin defines a subset of its properties as a *package fingerprint*. e.g. in case of the Yum plugin this subset consists of Repository URL and Package Spec (it excludes repository username and password).
 Repository and Package names are **not** part of package fingerprint.
 It is not permitted to multiple packages having the same package fingerprint.
 An attempt to do so will result in an error message like this:

 The following error(s) need to be resolved in order to perform this action:<br>
 Cannot save package or repo, found duplicate packages.
 [Repo Name: 'orchard', Package Name: 'apple'], [Repo Name: 'orchard', Package Name: 'orange']